muhasuba/sensor-api/README.md

 make install
 ```

-Initial database setup (make sure folder migrations has not been created)
+Initial database setup (make sure folder migrations has not been created, developmen environment: docker and export environments, has been setup)

 ```bash
 make dbinit